-Lazy F is hiring a group of phenomenal young adults to form our 2021 day camp staff.
-Together, they will make the magic of camp happen for a bunch of Kittitas County kids in need of a summer outside with peers.
+Lazy F is hiring a group of phenomenal young adults to form our 2022 summer camp staff.
+Together, they will make the magic of camp happen for kids from far and wide in our overnight programs, as well as our Kittitas County kids in need of a summer outside with peers.
 We hire staff who desire to play hard, work hard, and serve hard as positive role models for our campers in the Christian community we create here.

 Camp is more than a paycheck.
 It is a real opportunity for personal and professional development.
 Our staff set goals for themselves each summer.
 We train and coach to those goals and celebrate success as it comes.